Selections that we’ve highlighted over the years.

 Richard Phelps, author of the classic Kill the Messenger: The War on Standardized Testing, has written an article featured in the Autumn 2011 issue of the Wilson Quarterly.
 Among other things, he notes that “most of the problems with testing have one surprising source: cheating by school administrators and teachers.”
 Click here for more.

 In this 2011 book, one of America’s foremost scholars on what works in education discusses the proper role of testing in educational improvement, covering well-established principles of testing, current problems, and promising evidence-based solutions.
 Click here for more on the book or to order a copy.

 A Teachable Moment: A New U.S. News Project Promises to Hold Colleges of Education Accountable, and the Colleges Don’t Like It

-In this new commentary from the Pope Center, Duke Cheston highlights a new project from US News and World Report and the National Center on Teacher Quality to rate teacher preparation programs, and the efforts of education schools to criticize or boycott such an effort.
+In this commentary from the Martin Center, Duke Cheston highlights a new project from US News and World Report and the National Center on Teacher Quality to rate teacher preparation programs, and the efforts of education schools to criticize or boycott such an effort.
 Includes comments from Dr. Stone of ECF.

 Crazy U Highlights the Travails of the College Admissions Process

 Author Andrew Ferguson chronicles his attempts to get his son into a top-flight college, all while questioning the value of the question he’ll ultimately receive.
 This is an insightful and thorough look at the frustrations of parents and the shortcomings of the admissions process.
 Order it here.